geoffsee/open-gsio/packages/cloudflare-workers/open-gsio/README.md

 > **Note**: This project is currently under active development.
 The styling is a work in progress and some functionality
 > may be broken.
 Tests are being actively ported and stability will improve over time.
 Thank you for your patience!

-This is a full-stack Conversational AI.
-It runs on Cloudflare or Bun.

 ## Table of Contents

 - [Stack](#stack)